 Academic Probation and Suspension.
-A student whose grade point average (GPA) falls below 3.0 (B) will be placed on academic probation, and will be allowed to continue his/her enrollment only with the written recommendation of the Doctoral Program Director and approval from the Dean.
-Permission to continue will be granted only if there is reasonable likelihood that the grade point average will improve in the subsequent semester.
-Removal from academic probation is granted when the grade point average is raised to B or above.
+A student whose GPA falls below 3.0 will be placed on academic probation, and will be allowed to continue his/her enrollment only with the written recommendation of the Ph.D.
+Program Director and approval from the Dean.
+Permission to continue will be granted only if there is reasonable likelihood that the GPA will improve in the subsequent semester.
+Removal from academic probation is granted when the GPA is raised to 3.0 or above.

 Two "C" Rule.
-Students who received a grade of C+ or lower in 6 semester credit hours of doctoral credit, while enrolled in the doctoral program, whether or not in repeated courses, will be dismissed from the doctoral program.
+Students who received a grade of C+ or lower in 6 semester credit hours of doctoral credit, while enrolled in the Ph.D. program, whether or not in repeated courses.